MaybeCarter/plex-wiki/README.md

 ## FAQs
 - Thanks for letting me access your Plex server!
 Can I pay you for your generosity?
     > **No.** Please don't.
 Selling access to a Plex server is strictly against Plex's terms of service and could get my whole server shut down.
 Don't be the person to ruin it for everyone.
-If you want to support Plex, you can [purchase Plex Pass](https://www.plex.tv/plex-pass/), which will get you features like Skip Intro/Credits and extra content like cast interviews and deleted scenes.
+If you want to support Plex, you can [purchase Plex Pass](https://www.plex.tv/plex-pass/), which will get you features like Skip Intro/Credits, download to mobile, and extra content like cast interviews and deleted scenes.
 - I keep seeing the word "Hyperdrive."
 What's that?
     > I love _Star Wars_, and I love a naming convention.
 All of my devices  are named after people, places, and things from the _Star Wars_ universe.
-Hyperdrive is the name of the Mac mini that Plex is running on, so you might see that name from time to time.
+Hyperdrive is the name of the Mac mini running Plex Server, so you might see that name from time to time.
 - I requested a movie a while ago, but it's still not available on Plex.
 Why not?
     > For me to host it on Plex, a movie has to be available outside of theaters.
 If it's not available on streaming, video on-demand, or DVD/Bluray, it won't be available on Plex.
 Additionally, though I'll always try my best, I might not be able to source obscure or especially old media.
 - Why don't you have any 4K or Remux content on your server?